underpostnet/engine/src/client/public/nexodev/docs/references/Deploy custom instance to K8S.md

 scanned for the same reason — reporting a single environment chosen by a flag would show a `development` cluster as entirely unrouted.

+`CURRENT` is the deployment receiving traffic and includes its replica readiness plus the stable Service's `serving` state. `OPPOSITE` always shows the other
-`SERVING` is the routed colour's own reachability, so a route still naming a colour whose workload is gone reads as `no`.
+colour: its readiness when running, or the expected Deployment name followed by `missing` when absent.
+A route still naming a colour whose workload is gone reads as `missing not-serving`.
+The environment remains visible inside each Deployment name, so a separate `ENV` column is unnecessary.
 Variants on a shared host are read individually, which is why `/` and `/FOREST` above can sit on different colours.

 ### 4. List Deployments